silv3rr/pyspy/README.md

 Only glftpd version 2.12+ is supported (other versions untested)

-Pick one of these 3 setup methods
+Pick one of these 3 setup methods: binaries, apt or venv.

 ## binaries

-No dependencies, just single a executable file available to [download](../../releases).
+No dependencies, just a single executable file.
+Available to [download from Releases](../../releases) .
+Click "Show all assets" link at the bottom to expand file list.

+Supported:

-Supported: Debian 10, 11, 12 and Ubuntu 20.04, 22.04, 24.04, CentOS Stream, Almalinux 9.3, Rockylinux 9.3, Alpine
+- Debian 10, 11, 12
+- Ubuntu 20.04, 22.04, 24.04
+- CentOS Stream, Almalinux 9.3, Rockylinux 9.3
+- Alpine 3.20

 EOL: [CentOS 7](https://github.com/silv3rr/pyspy/releases/download/slv-pyspy-v20230708/pyspy-centos7-python3.6-x86_x64.tar.gz)

-Get all files from [Releases](../../releases) tab.
-Click **Show all .. assets** link at the bottom.

-_the '-web' version is build with 'webspy' dir in binary (`_WITH_BUNDLE`), it's used by [docker-glftpd](https://github.com/silv3rr/docker-glftpd)_
+_the '-web' version is for [docker-glftpd](https://github.com/silv3rr/docker-glftpd)_

 ## apt